csbaxter/docs/multiplicative/README.md

 ## Pseudocode

-First, write in `pseudocode.txt` some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+First, within the affine directory create a file `pseudocode.txt` and write some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
 There's no one right way to write pseudocode, but short English sentences suffice.

 There's more than one way to write pseudotext, so here's just one!